Ruffy Biazon: 2010

+2004

 Personal life

-Ruffy married Catherine Mary "Trina" Reyes, the incumbent Muntinlupa Gender and Development (GAD) Office Head, in 1990 and were blessed with four sons.
+Biazon married Catherine Mary "Trina" Reyes, the head of the Muntinlupa Gender and Development (GAD) Office, in 1990 and has four sons.

-In 1993, Ruffy joined the Victory Christian Fellowship and even served in their church as a Children's Church worker.
-He saw it as an opportunity to improve his skills as a father and strengthen his personal relationship not only with his sons but with God.
+In 1993, Biazon joined the Victory Christian Fellowship and served as a children's church worker.
+He saw it as an opportunity to "improve his skills as a father and strengthen his personal relationship not only with his sons but with God."

+Biazon is a certified Rescue Diver.